Dhaakad: Home media

-The film premiered on 1 July 2022 on ZEE5 under subscription but, during the ZEE5 Manoranjan Festival it was made free on air till 1st January, 2023.
+The film premiered on 1 July 2022 on ZEE5 under subscription but, during the ZEE5 Manoranjan Festival it was made free on air till 1 January 2023.

 Reception

+Critical response

-Shalini Langer of The Indian Express rated the film 3.5 out of 5 stars and wrote "A slick action film that is also coherent – Kangana Ranaut-Divya Dutta-Arjun Rampal film is an achievement".
-Rachana Dubey of The Times Of India rated the film 3 out of 5 stars and wrote "It would have been great if along with the superb action and terrific visuals, the story, too, could have packed a punch".
-Sonil Dedhia of News 18 rated the film 3 out of 5 stars and wrote "Kangana Ranaut's solid performance in 'Dhaakad' combined with high-impact stunt work puts a stamp on her as a formidable female action star".
-Pooja Biraia Jaiswal of The Week rated the film 3 out of 5 stars and wrote "Dhaakad is a popcorn film; an almost-edge-of-the-seat action thriller led by an able cast, spectacular action sequences and meticulous execution".
-Nandini Ramnath of Scroll.in rated the film 2 out of 5 stars and wrote "Dhaakad makes little effort to credibly localise its themes".
+Shalini Langer of The Indian Express gave 3.5/5 stars and wrote "A slick action film that is also coherent – Kangana Ranaut-Divya Dutta-Arjun Rampal film is an achievement."
+Rachana Dubey of The Times Of India gave 3/5 stars and wrote "It would have been great if along with the superb action and terrific visuals, the story, too, could have packed a punch."
+Sonil Dedhia of News 18 gave 3/5 stars and wrote "Kangana Ranaut's solid performance in 'Dhaakad' combined with high-impact stunt work puts a stamp on her as a formidable female action star."
+Pooja Biraia Jaiswal of The Week gave 3/5 stars and wrote "Dhaakad is a popcorn film; an almost-edge-of-the-seat action thriller led by an able cast, spectacular action sequences and meticulous execution."
+Nandini Ramnath of Scroll.in gave 2/5 stars and wrote "Dhaakad makes little effort to credibly localise its themes."

-Bharathi Pradhan of Lehren rated the film 1.5 out of 5 stars and wrote "Dhaakad is singularly unimaginative in its presentation and execution".
+Bharathi Pradhan of Lehren gave 1.5/5 stars and wrote "Dhaakad is singularly unimaginative in its presentation and execution."
+Sukanya Verma of Rediff gave 2/5 stars and wrote "Kangana Ranaut ticks off all the boxes of the poker-faced spy model in Dhakaad, but the movie needs real rescuing".
+Bollywood Hungama gave 1.5/5 stars and wrote "Dhaakad is all style and no substance and fails to deliver entertainment value."
 Anna M.M.
-Vetticad of Firstpost rated the film 0.5 out of 5 stars and wrote "Dhaakad is marred by extremely violent scenes, vacuous writing, dull direction and is boring-as-hell".
-Sukanya Verma of Rediff rated the film 2 out of 5 stars and wrote "Kangana Ranaut ticks off all the boxes of the poker-faced spy model in Dhakaad, but the movie needs real rescuing".
-Swati Chopra of The Quint rated the film 1 out of 5 and wrote, "Dhaakad's stunt choreography and camera work by Tetsua Nahata is impressive and that's what makes the film somewhat bearable."
-Bollywood Hungama called Dhaakad a "disastrous flop at the box office".
-It rated the film 1.5 out of 5 stars and wrote "The Kangana Ranaut starrer DHAAKAD is all style and no substance and fails to deliver entertainment value".
+Vetticad of Firstpost gave 0.5/5 stars and wrote "Dhaakad is marred by extremely violent scenes, vacuous writing, dull direction and is boring-as-hell."
+Swati Chopra of The Quint gave 1/5 stars and wrote, "Dhaakad's stunt choreography and camera work by Tetsua Nahata is impressive and that's what makes the film somewhat bearable."

 Box office

-Dhaakad was a major box office disaster, with most of its shows discontinued from cinemas within one week of release.
+Dhaakad was a major box office bomb, with most of its shows discontinued from cinemas within one week of release.